 This habit tends to develop in adolescence, according to Dr Stephen Hinshaw, a professor of psychology at the University of California, Berkeley, whose book, Triple Bind, tackles this topic.
-Teenage boys are praised for winning a game or showing confident behaviour, but with girls it’s more complex.
-They can be confident, but not conceited, for example; or assertive, but only if it doesn’t upset anyone otherwise they can expect to be called bossy.
+Teenage boys are praised for winning a game or showing confident behavior, but with girls it’s more complex.
+They can be confident, but not conceited, for example, or assertive, but only if it doesn’t upset anyone otherwise they can expect to be called bossy.
 “Girls are more often rewarded for focusing on others’ feelings while boys are more often rewarded for asserting themselves,” he writes.

 How to get the balance right

-That’s not to say that everyone should give up apologising at work, explains McLean.
+That’s not to say that everyone should give up apologizing at work, explains McLean.
 “If you’ve made a mistake or harmed someone, obviously a genuine apology is in order,” she said.
 “It can be a great way to heal divisions and calm people down.
 My advice is to save your apologies for situations that really warrant a sincere apology.”

 What does a good apology look like?